Swaffham: Wind turbines and Green Britain Centre

 Today the town is known for the presence of two large Enercon E-66 wind turbines.
 The first of these began operation in 1999 and the second in 2003.
 Together they generate more than three megawatts.
 The first of the wind turbines to be constructed was an Enercon E66/1500 with 1.5 MW generation capacity, 67 metres nacelle height and 66 metres rotor diameter.
 It was also built with an observation deck just below the nacelle which was open for the public to climb during the 2000s and 2010s, the only wind turbine in the world to have such a facility.
-These two turbines have since been joined by an independent development of a further eight turbines at the village of North Pickenham, three miles from Swaffham.
+These two turbines have since been joined by an independent development of a further eight turbines at the village of North Pickenham, 3 mi from Swaffham.

 The turbines were originally associated with the EcoTech Centre, a visitor centre which was opened in 1999.
 The centre hosted the 2008 British BASE jumping championships; contestants jumped from the roof of the observation deck.
 In 2008 the energy company Ecotricity took over the management of the site and in 2012 the visitor centre was renamed the Green Britain Centre.
 The centre provided a venue for school trips and event hire, and had educational displays focussing on sustainability in food, energy and transport.
 The height of the attraction's popularity was in 2016, when 22,000 people visited the centre and 8,000 climbed the turbine.

 In June 2018 it was announced that the centre had closed for financial reasons and that Ecotricity intended to hand the building back to Breckland District Council (BDC).
 The council subsequently put it up for rent or sale and discussed exchanging it with Swaffham Town Council in return for 5 acres of building land.
 A proposal to convert the building into a leisure centre was considered by BDC but ultimately abandoned.
 In 2021 the building was sold to manufacturer Flexion Global for use as their headquarters.
 Shortly after the sale, Swaffham Town Council gave BCD a parcel of land next to the centre on which BDC intends to build a leisure centre.